tom-clements/antwon-dj/README.md

 ### Running package manger and other CLI commands

-There are essentially two options here.
+There are essentially three options here.

 1. Shell into the container and run `yarn` / `pip` as required